Joel Embiid: Business interests

 In 2023, Embiid founded Miniature Géant, a production studio, in partnership with Lebron James's SpringHill Company.
 The studio's focus is on African storytelling with an initial emphasis on sports.
 Sarah Kazadi-Ndoye, Miniature Géant's creative head described the studio's projects as having the "common denominator [of] Africa and the joys and the quest of African people and the African diaspora."

-In 2024, Embiid officially announced he had made a sneaker deal with Skechers.

 In 2024, Miniature Géant announced two projects: a documentary about Dutch-Ghanaian soccer star Memphis Depay and Backline, a narrative feature about African athletes breaking into professional American football.
-The movie will be written and directed by Editi Effiong, director of the hit Netflix film The Black Book, and will be produced in conjuction with LeBron James' production company Uninterrupted.
-Production began in 2025 and filming has been split between Nigeria and the United States.
-The company’s initial development slate also includes an adaptation of Sebastian Abbot’s non-fiction book "The Away Game: The Epic Search for Soccer’s Next Superstars", about a group of 13-year-old African boys scouted out to join a prestigious soccer academy, as well as documentary about Cameroonian mixed martial arts fighter Francis Ngannou.
+The movie will be written and directed by Editi Effiong, director of the hit Netflix film The Black Book, and will be produced in conjunction with LeBron James' production company Uninterrupted.
+Production was set to begin in 2025 with filming split between Nigeria and the United States.
+The company’s initial development slate also includes an adaptation of Sebastian Abbot’s non-fiction book "The Away Game: The Epic Search for Soccer’s Next Superstars", about a group of 13-year-old African boys scouted to join a prestigious soccer academy, as well as documentary about Cameroonian mixed martial arts fighter Francis Ngannou.

+Embiid had a five-year sneaker sponsorship deal with Under Armour that expired in 2022.
+In 2024, Embiid officially announced a new sneaker deal with Skechers.